 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-2. The Environmental Management and Monitoring Plan shall include all elements and matters prescribed in Annex VII to these Regulations and shall:

-(a) Incorporate project specific environmental objectives and environmental performance standards, [including environmental threshold values] which are designed to achieve the environmental policy and objectives of the Authority [including those] set out in Regulation 44ter]and [are compatible with] applicable Standards and [taking into account] the relevant Regional Environmental Management Plan;

-(b) Incorporate appropriate measurement criteria, in accordance with the applicable Standard and reflect its methodology to determine whether the environmental objectives [and Environmental Performance standards] are being met and that the operation is compliant with the Exploitation Contract and its schedules and the relevant rules, regulations and procedures of the Authority;

-(c) Incorporate measures and procedures on:

-(i) How the [Environmental Impacts and] Environmental Effects of Exploitation will be monitored;

-(ii) How the Mitigation and Management measures, including pollution control and Mining Discharge in Regulations 53 bis and 53 ter will be implemented and how the effectiveness of such measures will be monitored [and evaluated];

-(iii) How spatial and temporal measures, including Preservation Reference Zones and Impact Reference Zones, will be utilised and implemented;

-(iv) How, if the monitoring results in new knowledge, the Contractor will take such knowledge into account;

-(v) A description of the Environmental Management System and

-(vi) How continual improvement will be achieved, including by testing assumptions and predictions made in the Environmental Impact Statement, improving environmental knowledge, and reducing uncertainties remaining from the Environmental Impact Assessment.

-(d) Contain a monitoring programme for at least the first seven years of commercial production to be conducted in compliance with the applicable Standards and taking into account the Guidelines.

-[2 Alt.
-The Environmental Management and Monitoring Plan shall be in accordance with the Authority’s environmental policy and objectives [including those set out in Regulation 44ter]and [are compatible with] applicable Standards and [taking into [account][consideration]] the relevant Regional Environmental Management Plan, the relevant Guidelines, and be based on the Environmental Impact Statement, and shall include all elements and matters prescribed by the Authority in Annex VII to these Regulations, and shall:
+2 Alt.
+The Environmental Management and Monitoring Plan shall be in accordance with the Authority’s environmental policy, goals and objectives including those set out in Regulation 44ter and [are compatible with] applicable Standards and [taking into [account][consideration]] the relevant Regional Environmental Management Plan, the relevant Guidelines, and be based on the Environmental Impact Statement, and shall include all elements and matters prescribed by the Authority in Annex VII to these Regulations, and shall:

 (a) Set project specific environmental objectives and environmental performance standards;

-(b) Set measurement criteria and methodology;
+(b) Set measurement criteria, frequency and methodology;

 (b)bis [How spatial and temporal measures, including Preservation Reference Zones and Impact References Zones, will be utilised and implemented;]